Battle of Grozny (1994–1995): Central Railway Station

 Mid-afternoon, the first battalion of the 131st MRB occupied the train station.
 Because of the radio black-out, they were unaware of the 81st MRR's situation.
 They separated from the second battalion from the freight station to the west, and from the third battalion on the outskirts of the city.
-The unit parked their tanks and armored personnel carriers around the station to wait for orders, around which time Chechen security minister Turpal-Ali Atgeriyev, who had served alongside Russian commanding officer Colonel Ivan Alekseevich Savin prior to the encounter and was worried about bloodshed on both sides (likely concerned for the safety of his old friend), extended a desperate plea to Savin (nicknamed Alik by Atgeriyev in the brief communication), proposing a negotiation for Savin to "withdraw his men and come to him as a guest", an offer which the latter had no choice but to reject due to having insufficient permission to call a ceasefire.
+The unit parked their tanks and armored personnel carriers around the station to wait for orders, around which time Ali "Lambada" Adayev, who was the Chechen commander opposing Russian Colonel Ivan Alekseevich Savin prior to the encounter and was worried about bloodshed on both sides, extended a desperate plea to Savin (nicknamed Alik by Adayev in the brief communication), proposing a negotiation for Savin to "withdraw his men and come to him as a guest", an offer which the latter had no choice but to reject due to having insufficient permission to call a ceasefire.
 Sometime after, a Russian communications officer heard the words "Welcome to Hell" on his headset.
 Shortly after, Chechen defenders in the depot buildings, the post office, and the five-story building surrounding the station opened devastating automatic and anti-tank fire.
 The surviving Russian troopers took cover inside the station, then the Chechens completed their ambush by setting it on fire.
 Colonel Savin radioed for help and artillery fire, but help never arrived.